SamuelWorld20/alx-low_level_programming/0x00-hello_world/README.md

 - **5-printf.c**: This file contains a C program that uses the `printf` function to print formatted text to the standard output.
 - **6-size.c**: This file contains a C program that prints the size of various types on the computer it is compiled and run on.
 - **100-intel**: This file shows how to generate the assembly code (Intel syntax) of a C code.
+- **101-quote.c**: This file contains a C program that prints a string to the standard error.

 ## Setup